RenderKit/openvkl/doc/api.md

 ### Structured Volumes

 Structured volumes only need to store the values of the samples, because their addresses in memory can be easily computed from a 3D position.
-The dimensions for all structured volume types are in units of vertices, not cells.
-For example, a volume with dimensions $(x, y, z)$ will have $(x-1, y-1, z-1)$ cells in each dimension.
-Voxel data provided is assumed vertex-centered, so $x*y*z$ values must be provided.
+Data can be provided either per cell or per vertex (the default), selectable via the `cellCentered` parameter.
+This parameter also affects the interpretation of the volume's dimensions, which will be in units of cells or vertices, respectively.
+A volume with $(x, y, z)$ vertices will have $(x-1, y-1, z-1)$ cells.

 #### Structured Regular Volumes